bookofproofs/bookofproofs.github.io/_sources/history/20th-century/todd.md

 **John Todd** graduated from Cambridge and stayed on to do research under Baker.
 After a period at Manchester and Princeton he returned to Cambridge where he spent the rest of his career.
 He worked on invariant theory, group theory and canonical systems.

 ### Mathematical Profile (Excerpt):
-* His mother was Agnes Todd (born in Bingley, Yorkshire about 1878).
 * John Todd was educated at Liverpool Collegiate School and, having sat the scholarship examination for Cambridge, he was awarded an entrance scholarship to Trinity College.
 * After graduation Todd remained at Trinity to study for his doctorate in geometry under H F Baker's supervision.
 * After an impressive prize winning record Todd hoped for a Research Fellowship at Trinity but he failed in three attempts, on one occasion losing out to Coxeter who won the Fellowship.